rayanesouuuu1234/student/_posts/2023-11-15-binaryshifts.md

 comments: true
 layout: notebook
 title: Binary Shifting Demo
 description: This demo shows how binary shifting works.
-Enter a number, choose a shift direction, and see the result in decimal and binary.
+Enter a number, choose a shift direction, and see the result in decimal and binary!
 type: hacks
 courses: { compsci: {week: 0} }
 categories: [C4.1]